Ranorex

 Save the repository in the module folder.

 This repository can be used in another test step as follows: first add a new test step in aqua.
-Now open Ranorex with the External Editor button.
+Now open *Ranorex* with the *External Editor* button.&#x20;

 In Ranorex choose Open from Disk to select the repository created earlier.